richTheCreator/richthedesigner/src/pages/index.md

     - image: /media/hemp_supplychain_retail.png
       alt: test
 footer:
+  legal:
-  legal: "These products are intended for persons age 21+.
-All products should be
-    used only as directed on the label, and you should always consult with a physician before use.
+    'These products are intended for persons age 21+.
+All products should be used only as directed on the label, and you should always consult with a physician before use.
 These statements have not been evaluated by the FDA.
     These products are not intended to diagnose, treat, cure or prevent any disease.
 By using this site, you agree to follow the Privacy Policy and all Terms & Conditions printed on this site.
-Void where prohibited by law. "
+Void where prohibited by law. '
+  blurb:
-  blurb: "All Elevated Trading products displayed for sale are federally legal and
-    sourced from industrial hemp plants which contain less than 0.3% Delta-9 THC. "
+    'All Elevated Trading products displayed for sale are federally legal and sourced from industrial hemp plants which contain less than 0.3% Delta-9 THC. '
 subscription:
   backgroundImg:
     image: /media/hemp-delivery.jpg
     alt: Test
   callouts:
     - value: Substantial Savings
+      description:
-      description: Most of our customers take advantage of this option to lock in low pricing for up to 12 months and guarantee delivery at a fixed cost.
+        Most of our customers take advantage of this option to lock in low pricing for up to 12 months and guarantee delivery at a fixed cost.
     - value: Predictable Projections
+      description:
-      description: Most of our customers take advantage of this option to lock in low pricing for up to 12 months and guarantee delivery at a fixed cost.
+        Most of our customers take advantage of this option to lock in low pricing for up to 12 months and guarantee delivery at a fixed cost.
+    - description:
-    - description: Most of our customers take advantage of this option to lock in low pricing for up to 12 months and guarantee delivery at a fixed cost.
+        Most of our customers take advantage of this option to lock in low pricing for up to 12 months and guarantee delivery at a fixed cost.
       value: Less Volatile Prices
 shipping: